Phillips' Milk of Magnesia Side Effects

 Generic Name: magnesium hydroxide

-Note: This page contains side effects data for the generic drug magnesium hydroxide.
-It is possible that some of the dosage forms included below may not apply to the brand name Phillips' Milk of Magnesia.
+Note: This document contains side effect information about magnesium hydroxide.
+Some of the dosage forms listed on this page may not apply to the brand name Phillips' Milk of Magnesia.

 For the Consumer